great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 If you see an error saying “Task exited with return code Negsignal.SIGKILL” then it usually means that Airflow doesn’t have enough resources to run.
 Airflow recommends 4GB memory.
 Make sure your Docker resources are set appropriately (Docker Desktop > settings > Resources.)
 :::

-You can click on the dag name to watch it as it runs and wait for it to complete:
+You can click on the DAG name to watch it as it runs and wait for it to complete:

 ![View DAG run](./dbt_tutorial/customers_dag_run.png)